cylc/cylc-doc/src/glossary.rst

 ..
-Glossary Conventions - for consistency across glossary items
+Glossary Conventions - for consistency

-   1) Links to other glossary items in the text.
-There's no need to link mulitple instances of the same term in the same paragraph, but duplicate links may be desirable if further apart.
+   1) Linking to other glossary items in the text:
+      - there's no need to link multiple instances of the same term in the same paragraph
+      - but duplicate links may be desirable if further apart

-   2) Examples can be given but should be brief and on point.
+   2) Examples can be given but should be brief and on point

-   3) "seealso" blocks should contain, in order of preference:
+   3) "seealso" blocks should contain, in order:
       - config reference links
-      - links to other glossary items not in the main text
+      - glossary items not linked in the main text
-      - documentation links
+      - documentation links (e.g. User Guide)
       - external web site links

-   3a)  To avoid unnecesarily long lists and repetition "seealso" blocks should
-        not duplicate glossary links from the preceding text
+      To avoid unnecessarily long lists and repetition don't duplicate glossary links from the main text

-   4) To avoid surprising users by jumping out of the page, non-glossary links should primarily be in the "seealso" list, and not look like an interal glossary link, e.g. :ref:`Cylc User Guide <blah>` not just :ref:`blah`.
+   4) To avoid surprising users by jumping out of the page, non-glossary links
+      should:
+      - primarily be in the "seealso" list
+      - not look like another glossary term, e.g. :ref:`Cylc User Guide <blah>` not just :ref:`blah`.

 ..
 TODO Add user guide and config links to all items, where appropriate.